 He has served, and continues to serve , on the boards of several non-profits.

-Ben Weiland is a commercial real estate attorney who lives with his wife, Laura, and dog, Evelyn, in Brooklyn, NY.
+Ben Weiland is a commercial real estate attorney.
 He first learned about Hook Mountain’s majesty while working with the Marydell Sisters to conserve property that they owned adjacent to the mountain.

 Since then, he’s hiked the shores of the Hudson River and Rockland Lake enough to understand why countless New Yorkers have worked to ensure that these resources benefit all community members.